fanqyxl/icarus/README.md

 Windows:
 GET A PREBUILT FROM THE RELEASES TAB, AND RUN IT.

-## USING MY PUBLIC SERVER
-AGAIN, PLEASE SELF HOST.
-THIS IS ONLY IF YOU HAVE NO OTHER CHOICE!!

-IP: 72.80.65.133

-PORT: 8126

 ## Setup and installation instructions, continued
 Reboot the device.
 You'll boot into verified mode.
 Once you have your server running, open the network configuration by clicking the lower right button (it will show the date), connecting to wifi, and then change the proxy settings accordingly.